sciola-framework/sciola/README.md

 </p>

-In this directory are the route files - Friendly urls.
+In this directory are the route files - Routes are responsible for calling controllers.

 ##